//remvovingautofillcolour

 Pizza from the restaurant usually cannot be customized.

-The pizzeria is an example of SaaS because it gives you the final product.
-The grocery store is an example of DaaS because it gives you the resources to bake your own pizza.
+The pizzeria is an example of Saas because it gives you the final product.
+The grocery store is an example of Daas because it gives you the resources to bake your own pizza.

 What is Beta?